I.e. how we collect data, for which purposes, how we store data and how you can exercise your rights.

 Other legitimate interests, based on which we may process your personal data, are consulting and other customer service to non-customers, further development of the business and prevention and investigation of potential misconduct.

 If the processing of personal data is not based on contractual needs or a legitimate interest, we may request your consent for another kind of processing of personal data.
+For example, direct marketing using electronic channels requires your consent in certain situations.
+Please note, however, that not all direct marketing measures require consent.
+In addition, you may object to or withdraw your consent to direct marketing as per our instructions.

 In addition, we may process your personal data when the legislation obliges us to do so, for example, when the Bookkeeping Act so requires.